-Ever look at dirty truck exhaust?
+Ever look at dirty tailpipe exhaust?

 The dirty, smoky part of that stream of exhaust is made of particle pollution.
 Overwhelming evidence shows that particle pollution—like that coming from that exhaust smoke—can kill.
 Particle pollution can increase the risk of heart disease, lung cancer and asthma attacks and can interfere with the growth and work of the lungs.